 Sled dog breeding and training, sale of sled dogs;

-Breeding of riding horses;
+Breeding riding horses;

 Home gardening;